phalcon-orphanage/docs/en/reference/views.rst

 Creating your own Template Engine
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-There are many template engines out there, you might want to integrate one of them or create your own.In this section we will explain how to do this.
+There are many template engines out there, you might want to integrate one of them or create your own.
+In this section we will explain how to do this.

 A template adapter is only instantiated once across the execution of the request.
 Normally, it onlyneed to implement two methods: __construct and render.
 The first one receives the Phalcon_View instance which creates the engine adapter and the options passed when the engine was registered.